IIIF/api/source/api/presentation/3.0/index.md

 ### D. Acknowledgements

 Many thanks to the members of the [IIIF community][iiif-community] for their continuous engagement, innovative ideas and feedback.

+Many of the changes in this version are due to the work of the [IIIF AV Technical Specification Group][av-tsg], chaired by Jason Ronallo (North Carolina State University), Jon Dunn (Indiana University) and Tom Crane (Digirati).
+The IIIF Community thanks them for their leadership, and the members of the group for their tireless work.

 ### E. Change Log